pix-art/Silex-Skeleton/README.md

 This folder had an example of a custom validation constraint.
 Here you can declare any other custom constraints you would like to use in your project.

-*Example:*
+**No dependency example:**

-I created a custom Alphanumeric check which can now be used by including the constraint in your model (For more info check the next chapter).
+I created a custom Alphanumeric check which can now be used by including the constraint in your Entity (For more info check the next chapter).

 	use Constraint\ContainsAlphanumeric;